ovh/docs/pages/account/api/apiv2/guide.en-gb.md

 A new section of the OVHcloud APIs is available under the prefix **/v2** on [https://eu.api.ovh.com/v2](https://api.ovh.com/console-preview/?branch=v2){.external}.

-This new branch will bring together new API routes, reworked in a new format, and become the main API branch for new feature developments in OVHcloud products.<br>
+This new branch will bring together new API routes, reworked in a new format, and become the main API branch for new feature developments of OVHcloud products.<br>
-Branch **/1.0** will continue to exist in parallel to branch **/v2** but will not contain the same functionality.
-As a client, you can consume APIs from branch **/1.0** and **/v2** simultaneously in your programmes, while retaining the same authentication and tools to call the API.
+The **/1.0** branch will continue to exist in parallel to the **/v2** branch but will not contain the same functionality.
+As a customer, you can consume APIs from branch **/1.0** and **/v2** simultaneously in your programmes, while retaining the same authentication and tools to call the API.
 To standardise the naming of our API branches, the **/1.0** branch is also available via the **/v1** alias.

-The branch **/v2** introduces new principles of exposure and consumption (which differ from the branch **/v1**), the purpose of this guide is to present them to you.
+The **/v2** branch introduces new principles of exposure and consumption (which differ from the **/v1** branch), the purpose of this guide is to introduce them.

 ## Principles

 ### Version management

 The */v2* branch of the API uses a versioning system to manage its specifications.
 This means that each modification in the API routes (input parameters, expected return, ...) will be the subject of a new version.
 These versions (which are different from the version contained in the API branch name) will contain two numbers that increment: major and minor versions.
-This makes it possible to distinguish minor changes from major/brittle changes in API schemes.
-Minor (non-brittle) changes increment the minor version while brittle changes increment the major version.
+This makes it possible to distinguish minor changes from major/breaking changes in API schemes.
+Minor (non-breaking) changes increment the minor version while breaking changes increment the major version.

 A summary of the changes (*changelog*) accompanies the publication of each new version to get a detailed view of the changes made.

-The API’s *v2* branch is designed to expose several major versions in parallel.
+The API *v2* branch is designed to expose several major versions in parallel.
 This means that applications using a specific version of the API will continue to work after the release of a new major version.

 As a customer, you will be responsible for choosing the version you use.
 You will need to specify which major version of the specification will be used with your account.